Los Angeles County Employees Retirement Association: Reciprocity

-LACERA also has reciprocity with other California public agencies and districts, cities, counties, school districts, superintendents of schools and others that are covered by CalPERS or have a reciprocal relationship with CalPERS.
+LACERA also recognizes other California public agencies and districts, cities, counties, school districts, superintendents of schools and others that are covered by CalPERS, including the California State Teachers' Retirement System (CalSTRS) and University of California Retirement Plan (UCRP).

-Shareholder Activism
+Corporate Governance

 LACERA is one of eight institutional investors represented by the Shareholder Rights Projects, which worked to present shareholder declassification proposals in S&P 500 annual meetings.